MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-devices.md

 With the [My Staff](/azure/active-directory/roles/my-staff-configure) feature in Azure Active Directory (Azure AD), you can delegate common user management tasks to frontline managers through the My Staff portal.
 Frontline managers can perform password resets or manage phone numbers for frontline workers directly from the store or factory floor, without having to route the requests to helpdesk, operations, or IT.

-My Staff also enables frontline managers to register their team members' phone numbers for SMS sign in.
+My Staff also enables frontline managers to register their team members' phone numbers for SMS sign-in.
 If [SMS-based authentication](/azure/active-directory/authentication/howto-authentication-sms-signin) is enabled in your organization, frontline workers can sign in to Teams and other apps using only their phone numbers and a one-time passcode sent via SMS.
 This makes signing in for frontline workers simple, secure, and fast.

 ## Shared devices